STAT133-Summer2016/finalproject-powr-rangers/README.md

 - **raw_data** contains the compressed raw data files for the years and documentation for their contents.
 - **clean_data** contains the script _CleanData.R_ to combine and clean raw data.
 This is also where the clean csv file will be saved.
 The clean dataset was too big to store on Github, hence it has to be compiled on every machine separately.
 The compilation takes five to ten minutes on an average laptop.
 - **paper** contains the final report in Rmd and pdf.
 - **eda** contains information about the exploration process. _Exploration_process.html_ contains a static version of the description, while _Exploration_process.Rmd can be run to include interactive shiny apps in the document.
-Subfolder **originals** includes old graphs, and two shiny folders include the first and final versions of the shiny app.
+Subfolder **originals** includes old graphs, and the two shiny subfolders include the first and final versions of the shiny app.

 ## Instructions to produce the final paper